3 I'S STATEMENTS

 Implementation Statement – Reading

 At St Joseph’s, Reading is taught on a daily basis from Year 2 to Year 6 alongside continued additional Phonics support for any children who are in need of this provision in Key Stage Two.
+Reading is also supported through the use of the Lexia and Reading Plus schemes.

 - Our KS2 Reading curriculum is based around the Reciprocal Reading whole class teaching model.
 This approach has been adapted to suit the reading needs of the children at St Joseph’s, ensuring they are exposed to reading fluency practise, vocabulary enrichment and comprehension strategies.